DuXin117/MAAI/README.md

 - Attack Identification for Multi-domain Anomaly Detection
   - After running `python Anomaly_detector.py`, the attack identification results combined with multi-domain anomaly alarms will be printed in the command prompt (cmd).
+  - To observe and analyze the attack and fault identification results of the multi-domain detector, it is necessary to ensure that appropriate `.npy` DL model prediction files are placed in `./exp_files/prediction/cyber` and `./exp_files/prediction/physical`.